lifa08/url-feature-extractor/README.md

 	* iframe_number
 	* input_number: number of input fields
 	* image_number
-	* href_number: number of href links in <a> tags
+	* href_number: number of href links in the <a> tags
-	* mld_equals: whether main level domain equeals in starting url and landing url
+	* mld_equals: whether main level domain equals in starting url and landing url
 	* starting_mld_in_title: does starting main level domain appear in web page title
 	* starting_mld_in_text
 	* starting_mld_in_href_FreeURL